swyxio/brain/apis/react-suspense.md

   - OR: all sibling and child suspenders within a `<Suspense>` boundary have resolved.
 In other words, they "render together or not at all"

 Cache implementations are independent of React Suspense;
-the React team maintains a reference implementation called `react-cache` that also supports key-based invalidation and preloading but they are not strictly necessary for React Suspense to work.
+the React team has published an unmaintained reference implementation called `react-cache` that also supports key-based invalidation and preloading but they are not strictly necessary for React Suspense to work.

 Caches should be idempotent and should **throw promises** to resolve data fetches.